polyfact/awesome-polyfact/README.md

 - [simple-ai-agent](https://github.com/polyfact/simple-ai-agent): A very simple AI agent that can search on wikipedia and perform calculations.
 - [question-asker](https://github.com/victorforissier/question-asker): Your AI teacher.
 Asks questions about physics that you have to answer.
 - [dockerfile-ai-generator](https://github.com/lowczarc/dockerfile-ai-generator): Automatically generate a Dockerfile for a repository

+## VS-Code extensions

+- [TalkWithCode](https://marketplace.visualstudio.com/items?itemName=Polyfactdocs.talk-with-code): Turn your codebase into an interactive dialogue with this extension.